-Young families are often looking for something a little different from the Church, child-focused ministries, a space to socialise with other parents who have children of similar ages to theirs, opportunities for developing leadership skills for themselves and quality teaching resources.
+Young families are often looking for something a little different from the Church: child-focused ministries, a space to socialise with other parents who have children of similar ages to theirs, opportunities for developing leadership skills for themselves and quality teaching experiences.

 Steve Bruce, Professor of Sociology at Aberdeen University, writes: “the only area of life where the church can compete with any secular institution or social practice and win, is in the glorification of God.” (unpublished letter to the Commission of the Church of Scotland)